Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 #### Configuration

-In order to make a deployed instance function correctly all instance settings must be set in `open-etymology-map.ini`.
+In order to make a deployed instance function correctly all instance settings must be set in `.env`.

-A template for this config file can be found in [`open-etymology-map.template.ini`](open-etymology-map.template.ini).
-When copying the template `.ini` you must set `mapbox-token`, while other options should already be ok as a starting point.
+You can copy the template file [`.env.example`](.env.example), you must set `mapbox_token` while other options should already be ok as a starting point.

 If you want to use [Sentry](https://sentry.io/welcome/) you need to create a JS and/or PHP Sentry project and set the `sentry-*` parameters according with the values you can find in `https://sentry.io/settings/_ORGANIZATION_/projects/_PROJECT_/keys/` and `https://sentry.io/settings/_ORGANIZATION_/projects/_PROJECT_/security-headers/csp/`.